 It was 2003 and I was in the Yangon office of Asian Trails, our longstanding partner in South-East Asia and China, discussing Burma and its future with Laurent Kuenzle, who was the country manager (and now CEO of Asian Trails worldwide).
 He said to me 'Ross, you must go on the Burma Road' as he dragged out a map and sprawled it across the coffee table.

+A new itinerary inclusion for 2019 is Bagan – truly one of the great wonders of the world; a sprawling river plain covered with over 4000 stupas, pagodas and temples.
+Built from the 11th to the 13th centuries in a flurry of activity, Bagan is an ancient religious haven, a monument to belief and faith almost a thousand years old.
 Travelling north from Mandalay this British-built road heads into the northeast Shan states, an area previously off-limits to foreigners and where opium poppies once grew.
 The road is winding and we pass many Shan villages with thatched huts and simple living.
 Bordering the Shan state is Yunnan province in southern China.
 This land of high mountains and huge rivers is inhabited by over 36 indigenous groups dressed in their colourful costumes, with animist beliefs and ancient rituals.
 It was here during WWII that the Nationalist Chinese fought furiously against the Japanese invaders, eventually defeating them at the Salween River.
 There are the ancient tea horse caravan towns of Dali and Lijiang to spend time in before we reach Tiger Leaping Gorge and the high Tibetan mountains.

 I took Laurent’s advice and in 2005 we operated our very first Old Burma Road journey.
 To this day it remains a favourite for us and our guests.